ECO-Qube/capi-gce-demo/README.md

 az vm image list --publisher cncf-upstream --offer capi --all -o table
 ```

+### ArgoCD never fully syncs KubeAdmControlPlane resource

+This is most likely due to Go parsing of Time types.
+When you specify
+a timeout like this `20m` Kubernetes will translate it to `20m0s`.
+ArgoCD
+does not know this about this step, so it will just try to match desired and actual
+timeouts as if they were normal strings and not Time.
+To solve this just set ``timeoutForControlPlane: 20m0s``.

 ## Footnotes
 ### Setting up OpenFaaS with Arkane